Nhi Pham

 I'm a PhD student at the Max Planck Institute for Informatics in Saarbrücken, Germany, where I am advised by Prof. Bernt Schiele and Dr. Jonas Fischer.
 As part of PhD preparatory phase, I was jointly supervised by Dr. Adam Kortylewski on interpreting image classifiers with 3D neural object volumes.

-Before this, I received my B.S in Computer Science and Mathematics at New York University Abu Dhabi, where I worked on computational linguistics with Prof. Adam Meyers, and on operator theory with Prof. Ilya Spitkovsky.
+Before this, I received my B.S in Computer Science and Mathematics at New York University, where I worked on computational linguistics with Prof. Adam Meyers, and on operator theory with Prof. Ilya Spitkovsky.
 I also interned at Goldman Sachs, Amazon AWS AI, and Meta (Facebook).

 profile photo